baccigalupi/CalOrders/README.md

 The first step of a  [User-Centered-Design](https://github.com/OncoreLLC/CalOrders/wiki/User-Centric-Design) (UCD) process is to formulate a plan.
 Our plan, framed by our [statement of work](https://github.com/OncoreLLC/CalOrders/wiki/Statement-of-Work), identified the project objectives, requirements, user community, constraints, schedule, and deliverables.

-Our plan combines our UCD and Agile processes into a cohesive and flexible workflow.
-It was with this combination that we were able to identify the features that the users valued the most, and were able to focus our story and build activities to deliver working functionality after each sprint.
-This allowed for feedback and subsequent changes to the design, resulting in a product that reflected what the end users were really asking for.
+Our plan combines our UCD and Agile processes into a cohesive and flexible workflow that enabled us to not only identify the capabilities users most valued, but to also focus our story and build activities to deliver working functionality after each sprint.
+Working in this fashion allowed for feedback and subsequent changes to the design, which resulted in a product that reflected what the end users were really asking for.

 The team utilized User-Centered-Design (UCD) and Agile development techniques to formulate the product backlog.
 All team members participated in the initial meetings with the users.
-This was a  natural lead into our Agile methodology, allowing the whole team the opportunity to understand the scope of the project and understand how each of them would contribute to the project's success.
+This was a natural lead into our Agile methodology, allowing the whole team the opportunity to understand the scope of the project and understand how they would contribute to the project's success.

 The table below summarizes how we incorporated the UCD practices of Plan, Analyze, Design, Implement and Test & Measure in the development of CalOrders.
 Each section includes a link to another page that provides detail on the subject.

 Plan | Analyze| Design | Implement | Test & Measure
 --- | --- | --- | --- | ----